 The NordicTrack features a rotating screen design, allowing users to hop off the bike and get some strength training in during a workout.
 This makes it possible to stay in tune with your programmed workout from start to finish.

 The Peloton’s console is unfortunately fixed in place, though if your workout area is behind the bike you’ll still be able to view its 22″ screen.
+If you’re willing to spend the extra coin, the new Peloton Bike+ has a screen that swivels.

-Aside from some fairly straightforward math, what will make biggest difference in the purchasing decision between these two bikes is the value/interest in Peloton’s classes.
+What will make biggest difference in the purchasing decision between these two bikes is the value/interest in Peloton’s classes.
 The boutique fitness firm has garnered a huge fan base around the globe, and for some, access to their training classes will outweigh the clear shortcomings of the bike itself in terms of features when compared to the NordicTrack.

 Personally, the combination of incline control, route mapping, and instructor-controlled resistance settings while in live classes pushes the NordicTrack ahead of the Peloton, but both are excellent bikes that will most definitely help you get in shape, have fun, and stay motivated all at the same time.